philusdevs/Hykros-Lobby/content/posts/attack_vs_damage.md

 Summary
 =======

 When compared at a 1:1 value, Damage % is stronger than Attack % in any scenario where you have any % Attack buffs to begin with.
-However, because Attack % has twice of high as a value on gear, it's more powerful than Damage % to roll on, barring some extreme situations - and depending on how much Attack you already have, flat Attack lines be worth even more than Attack %.
+However, because Attack % has twice of high as a value on , it's more powerful than Damage % to roll on, barring some extreme situations - and depending on how much Attack you already have, flat Attack lines be worth even more than Attack %.